 Water damage from a burst pipe, a flood, or an overflowing sink can be one of the biggest risk factors for mold in your home.
 Even if the water itself was taken care of a long time ago, you might still have mold and excess moisture causing problems in your home.
 It’s always important to be especially vigilant when it comes to mold for the weeks and months after a water damage event.

 Having mold in your home is a huge problem that can negatively affect your health and cost thousands of dollars to repair.
-It's important to be familiar with the early signs of mold in your house so that you can address any potential problems before they get out of control.
+That means how to tell if you have mold in your house is essential to prevent health problems and financial damages.
+Be sure you are familiar with the early signs of mold in your house so that you can address any potential problems before they get out of control.